FREE Shipping on orders over $899

 Cellulite: treatment

-Cellulite can be prevented or even improved if it is found in an early stage naturally.
+Cellulite can be prevented or even improved naturally if it's detected in its early stages.
 However, if the aesthetic effect persists and bothers you, you can eliminate it with medical treatment methods.

-You must select the method based on the stage of the problem and the area in which you have detected it.
-Therefore, the treatment must be chosen based on each case.
+You should select the method based on the stage of the problem and the area where it is detected.
+Therefore, you should choose the treatment based on each case.

-The most modern methods to treat cellulite are the following:
+The most modern methods for treating cellulite are the following:

-Cavitation: Currently most used and safe method in which fat is liquefied and eliminated through the lymphatic system.
+Cavitation: The most widely used and safest method today in which fat is liquefied and eliminated through the lymphatic system.

 Advantages: